breadoliveoilsalt/jlox-compiler-in-ts/README.md

      builder function accept a `context` object that is not destructured and then return an update `context` argument.

+- UPDATE: I did a big refactor at some point that lessened the number of arguments needed by most of my functions, so by an large, I kept the style of using object parameters.
+I do realize, though, that TypeScript help mitigate the benefit of object parameters.
+This is all an ongoing thought process and debate I'm having with myself.

 #### Bugs I've Caused

 - As of Chapter 7 (evaluating expressions), my biggest source of bugs has been